 Event May 11 – November 24

 The 58th International Art Exhibition will be titled ‘May You Live in Interesting Times’, after an ancient Chinese curse referring to periods of uncertainty, crisis and turmoil.
 The director of the event is Ralph Rugoff, who has been the Director of the Hayward Gallery of London since 2006.
 The 2019 Art Biennale will not have a theme per se, but will highlight a general approach to making art and a view of art’s social function.
 What is most important about an exhibition is not what it puts on display, but how audiences can use their experience of the exhibition afterwards.
 It should open people’s eyes and stimulate them to confront everyday realities from expanded viewpoints and with new energies.
-I will publish previews of the national pavilions on my website in the coming months.
-If you are curious about what you can expect, I suggest you subscribe to my biweekly newsletter.
+You can find all my posts and previews related in this Biennale overview.
+If you are curious about what you can expect, I suggest you also subscribe to my biweekly newsletter.

 Exhibition From May

 The international group exhibition, entitled Time, Forward!, will seek to question the notion and function of time and how it relates to new forms of consciousness, action and sight in the 21st century.
 Curated by Omar Kholeif, Time Forward! is an exhibition made up entirely of new commissions by artists including Rosa Barba, Daria Irincheeva, Alexandra Sukhareva, Adam Linder, Haroon Mirza, Walid Raad and James Richards.
 I discovered the V-A-C Foundation on Zattere last year and I was really impressed by their selection of beautiful artworks.
 The modern restoration of the palazzo is also worth a visit on its own.

 Tradition June 2